Practical 6: Numeric Data

 This session is a tour-de-pandas; since this is Python’s equivalent of the tidyverse meets data.tables it is fundamental to the data science ecosystem and is probably one of the most-widely used libraries in the language as a whole.
 I get more than 286,000 questions tagged with pandas on StackOverflow.

-This week we are also going to start looking at the InsideAirbnb data which forms the core of the work that we do over the rest of the term.
+This week we are also going to start looking more closely at the InsideAirbnb data which forms the core of the work that we do over the rest of the term.
 The focus of this notebook is simple numeric data: no mapping or text data… yet… and direct manipulation of data types, derivation of summary statistics, and simple plotting.

 We hope that you will be able to draw on the past few practical sessions to develop a more intuitive understanding of how to interact with pandas since it supports both a ‘dictionary-of-lists’ style of interaction and a methods-based style of interaction with the ‘Data Frame’.

 Conceptually, this practical links together all of the preceding ones; you will find data structures, classes and methods, reading CSV files from a remote location, numpy, and more than you ever wanted to know about data types in Python.
 Making these connections will make the remainder of term much, much easier, so it might be worth revising this practical over Reading Week so make sure it all makes sense!
+That may include rewatching the lectures on Data and Pandas

 The Importance of EDA